anfibiacreativa/levels-reference-for-fe-recruiting/readme.md

 ### I can see no algorithms!

 Frontend developers may not be knowledeable in algorithms.
 A lot of them may not even have a computer sciences background.
-That does not mean that they do not acquired extensive and in-depth technical knowledge thru the years, but, it is highly unlikely Big-O Notation or algorithms such will help them solve real life UX and UI problems.
+That does not mean that they did not acquire extensive practical and in-depth technical knowledge over the years, but, it is highly unlikely Big-O Notation or algorithms such will help them solve real life UX and UI problems.

 ### But we like white board during our interview process!!!